raspberrypilearning/alien-language/en/step_7.md

 --- task ---

-+ Can you think of any more projects that you could use a machine learning model for?
++ Can you think of anything else that you could use a machine learning model for?

 --- /task ---